yiisoft/yii2-faker/docs/guide/basic-usage.md

 Basic Usage
 ===========

 Define a `tests` alias in your console config.
-For example, for the `basic` application template, this should be added to the `console.php` configuration: `Yii::setAlias('tests', __DIR__ . '/../tests');` To start using this command you need to be familiar (read guide) with the [Faker](https://github.com/fzaninotto/Faker) library and generate fixture template files, according to the given format:
+For example, for the `basic` project template, this should be added to the `console.php` configuration: `Yii::setAlias('tests', __DIR__ . '/../tests');` To start using this command you need to be familiar (read guide) with the [Faker](https://github.com/fzaninotto/Faker) library and generate fixture template files, according to the given format: